Mangeshkar family

 The Mangeshkar family (pronunciation: [maŋɡeːʃkəɾ]) is a prominent Indian family, headed by Deenanath Mangeshkar.
-The Marathi family is of Goan origin.
+The family is of Marathi and Konkani origin.

 Overview

 Deenanath Mangeshkar

 The father of this famous musical family, Deenanath Mangeshkar, was born on 29 December 1900 in the village of Mangeshi (then in Portuguese India) to a temple pujari and handmaiden of the deity Mangesh.
 His father, Ganesh Bhatt Navathe (Abhisheki), was a married Karhade Brahmin who served as pujari at the famous Mangueshi Temple in Goa, and his mother was Ganesh's mistress, Yesubai, belonging to Gomantak Maratha Samaj.
 Since Deenanath's parents were not married to each other, he did not inherit his father's Brahmin caste and surname.
-Deenanath Mangeshkar had five children, namely Lata Mangeshkar, Asha Bhosle, Usha Mangeshkar, Meena Khadikar and Hridaynath Mangeshkar.
+Deenanath Mangeshkar had five children with his Gujarati wife Shevanti, namely Lata Mangeshkar, Asha Bhosle, Usha Mangeshkar, Meena Khadikar and Hridaynath Mangeshkar.

 Lata Mangeshkar

 Lata Mangeshkar was one of the best-known and most respected playback singers in India.
 She was never married.
 She was known as the Nightingale of India.
 She was conferred India's highest civilian award Bharat Ratna in 2001.
 She died on 6 February 2022.